Garrett Mitchell Player Props: Brewers vs. Cardinals

 Garrett Mitchell At The Plate

-- Mitchell is hitting .300 with a triple, three home runs and two walks.
+- Mitchell leads Milwaukee in total hits (eight) this season while batting .333 with five extra-base hits.

-- Among qualified hitters in MLB play, he ranks 68th in batting average, 74th in on-base percentage, and seventh in slugging.
+- Among the qualifying batters in MLB play, he ranks 41st in batting average, 58th in on-base percentage, and fourth in slugging.

-- Mitchell will look to extend his four-game hitting streak.
-He's batting .375 with three homers in his last games.
+- Mitchell enters this game on a five-game hitting streak.
+Over the course of his last games, he's hitting .421 with three homers.

-- Mitchell has gotten a hit in four of six games this year (66.7%), with multiple hits twice.
+- Mitchell has gotten at least one hit in 71.4% of his games this year (five of seven), with at least two hits three times (42.9%).

-- He has gone deep in two of six games played this season, and in 13.6% of his plate appearances.
+- He has hit a home run in two of seven games played this year, and in 11.5% of his plate appearances.

-- Mitchell has driven in a run in three games this season (50.0%), including two games with multiple runs batted in.
+- Mitchell has driven in a run in four games this season (57.1%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.